AnswerDotAI/solveit_demos/nuggets.md

 # SolveIt Nuggets

 SolveIt is flexible!
 It combines the capabilities of an AI chat system (like Claude.ai or ChatGPT), of a notebook system (like Jupyter ), and of a hosted virtual private server.
 This flexibility means you can use it for a lot.

-Here's some very short HOWTO examples, intended to be friendly for copy/pasting:
+These are SolveIt nuggets.
+They range from the mundane to the sublime.

+Every item contains concrete instructions, possibly inlcuding copy/pasteable code, which shows how to do one specific task.
+Call it the FAT file -- Frequently Asked Tasks.

 Here is how to...